 4.6 In the case that there is no candidate eligible for election, the APhA-ASP National Executive Committee shall select at least one (1) member, and no more than two (2) members, to be placed on the ballot for that office.
 First consideration shall be given to candidates who have fulfilled the responsibilities delineated in the “Regulations and Procedures for APhA-ASP National Officer Elections.”
 The candidate(s) nominated for the office by the APhA-ASP National Executive Committee shall then be elected by the Delegates.

 4.7 After nominations for all offices have been closed, elections for each office shall be held separately.
-Each candidate for the office undergoing election shall be allowed four (4) minutes in which he or she may address the APhA-ASP House of Delegates in support of his or her candidacy.
+Each candidate for the office undergoing election shall be allowed four (4) minutes in which they may address the APhA-ASP House of Delegates in support of his or her candidacy.
 Time shall be calculated from the moment the candidate begins his or her presentation.
 Candidates shall be granted the privilege of the podium in alphabetical order by slate and then by the same order as placed on the ballot.
 4.8 Voting shall be by written or electronic ballot, and the results of each election shall be disclosed at the end of elections for all offices.

 4.9 A majority vote shall be required for election as APhA-ASP National President-elect and APhA-ASP Speaker of the House.
 Should no candidate for APhA-ASP National President-elect or APhA-ASP Speaker of the House receive a majority vote on the first ballot, the following procedure shall be followed: